DataDog/documentation/content/en/logs/explorer/group.md

 ## Transactions

 Transactions aggregate indexed logs according to instances of a **sequence** of events, such as a user session or a request processed across multiple micro-services.
-For example, an e-commerce website groups log events across various user actions, such as catalog search, add to cart, and checkout, to build a transaction view using a common attribute such as `requestId` or `orderId`.
+For example, an e-commerce website groups logs across various user actions, such as catalog search, add to cart, and checkout, to build a transaction view using a common attribute such as `requestId` or `orderId`.

 {{< img src="logs/explorer/aggregations_transactions.png" alt="Log Livetail" style="width:80%;" >}}